kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_pipeline_declare.md

 ## kosli pipeline declare

-Declare or update a Kosli pipeline
+Create or update a Kosli pipeline.

 ### Synopsis

-Declare or update a Kosli pipeline by providing a JSON pipefile or by providing pipeline parameters in flags.
+Create or update a Kosli pipeline.
+You can provide a JSON pipefile or specify pipeline parameters in flags.
-The pipefile contains the pipeline metadata and compliance policy.
+The pipefile contains the pipeline metadata and compliance policy (template).

 ```shell
 kosli pipeline declare [flags]